luislopes1997/OccupancyGridMapping_Kinect/README.md

 - Install Depthimage_to_laserscan package
   - use the launch file depthtolaser.launch (or modify it accordingly)
-  - use the cfg file Depth.cfg (or modify it accordingly)
+  - use the cfg file Depth.cfg (or modify it accordingly).
+IMPORTANT: You have to build the package in order for changes to take place.

  # How to improve the results
  This algorithm is using the Pioneer-3DX odometry to get the robot pose.